Drudge Report: Business model and viewership decline

 Matt Drudge's business entity in Florida is a privately owned limited liability company called Digital, LLC.
 Drudge applied for and was granted a U.S. Trademark registration for the phrase "Drudge Report" on January 15, 2019, filed on May 15, 2018.
-The registration excludes the word "Report" from protection outside of the exact two-word phrase use and is for "standard characters without claim to any particular font style, size, or color."
+The registration excludes the word "Report" from protection outside of the exact two-word phrase use.
+It is for "standard characters without claim to any particular font style, size, or color."

 Revenue for the Drudge Report is driven by advertising that was managed for 20 years by Intermarkets, Inc. During the summer of 2019, after many years of being known for "changing nothing" about the website, Drudge advertising shifted to a new company by the name of Granite Cubed.
 The current ownership, strategy and outlook for the Drudge Report is held close as private information.

 In October 2019, the Drudge Report began linking to articles which were increasingly critical of Trump, reportedly the result of Drudge himself becoming "exasperated" by the president.
 This coincided with a near 30% decrease in traffic metrics for the Drudge website in the last months of 2019—from a 90 day-ago ranking of #637 in global internet engagement as of July to #844 in December.
-The site's readership briefly rebounded in March 2020 as the COVID-19 pandemic escalated, but continued to decline to new record lows as the year went on.
+The site's readership briefly rebounded in March 2020 as the COVID-19 pandemic escalated.
+Still, it continued to decline to new record lows as the year went on.

 After a Comscore data report showing a year over year decline of 38 percent from August 2019 to August 2020, President Trump tweeted, "Such an honor!
 Drudge is down 40% plus since he became Fake News.
 Most importantly, he's bleeding profusely, and is no longer "hot".
 But others are!
 Lost ALL Trumpers."